zuplo/docs/blog/2022-11-15-api-authentication-with-supabase-jwt/index.md

 This guide shows you how you can use a Zuplo API gateway to add Supabase JWT Authentication and Authorization to any API, running on any cloud.

+There is an accompanying video talk for this blog post: [https://youtu.be/UEeSZkV7o_Y](https://youtu.be/UEeSZkV7o_Y)

 ![Untitled](arch.png)

 Zuplo is an edge-based programmable API gateway that can augment any existing backend HTTP API to add JWT authentication, dynamic rate-limiting, custom transformations and projections of JSON data.